Facts about skin cancer

 - Non-melanoma skin cancer is the most common cancer in Ireland

 - There are over 10, 300 non-melanoma skin cancers and over 1,000 melanomas diagnosed every year

 - The number of people diagnosed rises each year

-- More men than women are diagnosed with skin cancer
+- More men than women are diagnosed with non-melanoma skin cancer

 - Being SunSmart is vital to preventing skin cancer